Gladys Knight: Personal life

-Previously a Baptist and later a Catholic, in 1997 she was baptized into the Church of Jesus Christ of Latter-day Saints, following her son and daughter leaving Catholicism to join.
-She had occasionally teased LDS president Gordon B. Hinckley, saying his flock needed to inject some "pep" into their music.
-He agreed, which resulted in the Grammy Award-winning Saints Unified Voices gospel music choir being formed.
-Knight later led the Be One Choir at "Be One 40th Anniversary Celebration of the Revelation on the Priesthood."
+Knight was raised a Baptist, later was a Catholic, and was baptized in 1997 into The Church of Jesus Christ of Latter-day Saints, inspired by her daughter and son who had left Catholicism to join.
+She had occasionally teased LDS president Gordon B. Hinckley, saying they needed to inject some "pep" into their music.
+He agreed, which resulted in the founding of the Saints Unified Voices gospel choir directed by Knight.
+In 2018, Knight led the Be One Choir at the "Be One" event in Salt Lake City, Utah.

+Knight has an honorary doctorate from Shaw University in Raleigh, North Carolina.

-Knight's son Jimmy Newman managed her career through his Newman Management Inc. until his death from heart failure on July 10, 1999, at age 36.
+Knight's son Jimmy Newman III managed her career through his Newman Management Inc. until his death from heart failure on July 10, 1999, at age 36.
 Newman was survived by his wife, Michelene; daughters Nastasia and Gabrielle; and sons Rishawn, Stefan, and Sterling.
+Following his death, her daughter Kenya Jackson took over management.

 Knight married William McDowell in 2001.
 They have seventeen grandchildren and ten great-grandchildren between them.
-Knight and McDowell reside in Fairview, North Carolina, near where they own a community center, the former Reynolds High School in Asheville attended by McDowell.
+Knight and McDowell reside in Fairview, North Carolina, near where they own a community center, the former Reynolds High School in Canton attended by McDowell.

+Linebacker Demetrius Knight comes from the same Knight family; he and Gladys are "distant cousins."

-In 2017, Knight helped raise $400,000 for the Children's Learning Centers of Fairfield County.
+In 2017, Knight helped raise $400,000 for the Children's Learning Centers of Fairfield County, in Stamford, Connecticut.
 The event was held at the Palace Theatre and was co-hosted by Carol Anne Riddell and Alan Kalter.